Illinois-IoT/main-project/tutorials/day1/day1.md

     print("Button was pushed!")
 ```

-Next, we will initalize the pin
+Next, we will initialize the pin
 ``` Python
 GPIO.setwarnings(False) # Ignore warning for now
 GPIO.setmode(GPIO.BOARD) # Use physical pin numbering